 - Each Mystic Messenger playthrough starts with a Prologue, or “Day 0”.
 This chat occurs every time you start a new game, regardless of the time of day.

-- Once Unknown connects you to the Mystic Messenger chat app, you have the opportunity to earn Hearts and raise affection by chatting with the lads briefly.
+- Once Unknown connects you to the Mystic Messenger chat app, you have the opportunity to earn Hearts and raise affection by chatting with the characters briefly.
 These opportunities are detailed on each individual character’s common route walkthrough pages.

 - Once this initial Prologue chat is complete, you’ll be dropped right into Day 1.
 Check the chat app immediately to see if there is an unactioned chat available.
 The Mystic Messenger chat schedule will help you out there; check the system time in the top left of the app to see where you’re at, as it doesn’t always accurately track your action geographic timezone.